What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 • Discuss contraception options: Prevent unplanned pregnancies while on this medication due to unknown risks.

-• Create a transition plan: Switch safely to pregnancy-compatible therapies before conception.
+• Create a transition plan: Switch safely to pregnancy-compatible therapies before conception when possible.

 • Aim for optimal glycemic control: Well-controlled blood sugar before conception reduces complications during pregnancy.